 The Land Trust and its partners, the Wild Fish Conservancy, Bainbridge Island Watershed Council, City of Bainbridge Island, and Washington Department of Ecology, are pleased to release results of The Springbrook Creek Evaluation and Feasibility Project.
 This project assessed the health of Springbrook Creek and its 999-acre watershed.

 Springbrook Creek is one of the Island’s most productive fish-bearing streams, supporting cutthroat trout, coho, sculpin, lamprey, and chum, and designated as critical habitat for steelhead.
 The project was funded by the Washington Recreation and Conservation Office’s Salmon Recovery Funding Board and significant in-kind support from project partners, landowners, and area stakeholders.
+Read about the project in our most recent Newsletter!

 Wild Fish Conservancy mapped over 7 miles of stream (click here) in the watershed, and identified 4.7 miles as fish habitat.
 However, numerous culverts impede fish passage and this study, in addition to efforts by Washington Fish and Wildlife, found 1.8 miles of potential fish habitat that fish cannot access.
 Fish passage was just one of several types of opportunities identified to improve conditions.